 On the final day of TBEX we went on a tour organised by the TBEX hosts and Irish tourism boards.
 While I really enjoyed the conference days and socials in the evening, I have to say the Taste of West Cork tour was the highlight of the event for me.
 We set off really early in the morning from Killarney, and were on the road by 8am.
 The first stretch of driving was the longest, where we spent about an hour and a half driving on small country roads and past cute little towns.
 The winding country roads can take their toll if you have issues with car sickness (or had too much to drink at the closing party the night before…) so you might want to be equipped with travel sickness pills.
 We eventually arrived in Skibbereen for the first trop of our tasting tour.

 The first stop of our tour was at the Kalbos Cafè, where some of the most renowned local artisan food producers had gathered with tasting samples for us to try.
 We tried some incredible scotch eggs, black and white pudding, scones and other local Irish products.
 Claire even tried seaweed, check out her reaction in the video!
 The next stop was the Fields of Skibbereen local supermarket, which has been open in West Cork since 1935.
 In Skibbereen we also visited the Heritage Centre, where we learnt about the Irish potato famine.
 The potato famine is a big part of Irish history, and it was extremely interesting to hear the story told by Terry Kearney, the local historian.
 If you ever visit the Skibbereen museum centre, make sure to ask of her and she will be more than happy to give you a tour.
-If you want to know more about the Irish potato famine you can read more here.
+If you’re interested in Irelands history, another museum you can’t miss is the EPIC Museum in Dublin, all about the Irish emigration.

 On the second stop we went to the town of Clonakilty.
 Here we had a light lunch (you know, we were a little hungry after all the samples in Skibereen!) at the Emmet Hotel, a lovely family run, boutique hotel.
 Before getting back on the coach we also did a short walking tour of Clonakility, exploring the small side streets and immersing ourselves in the stereotypical Irish atmosphere.
 We also did a stop at the De Barra’s pub, a famous venue for folk music lovers, where we practised pouring pints of Guinness.